cachelot/cachelot/readme.md

 * * *

-## Known Issues ##
+## Upcoming Features ##
- Cachelot is still in 'work in progress' state
+ Cachelot is still 'work-in-progress' project

  * Some Memcached commands not implemented yet (`cas`, `touch`, `append`, `prepend`, `stats`)
  * Windows build is broken
  * There is no UDP and binary protocol support
  * Cachelot library doesn't have proper build packaging and has no multi-threaded interface
+ * Documentation and examples
+ * Really neat features, and more...

 ## License ##
+Cachelot is free and open source.
-Cachelot distributed under the terms of [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause)
+Distributed under the terms of [Simplified BSD License](http://cachelot.io/LICENSE.txt)

 ## Credits ##
  * [boost C++ libraries](http://www.boost.org)